decebals/wicket-pivot/README.md

 Components
 -------------------

 - PivotDataSource is the data source for pivot table (pivot's fields).
-The data can be featched from a sql ResultSet (see ResultSetPivotDataSource) or other non sql sources.
+The data can be fetched from a sql ResultSet (see ResultSetPivotDataSource) or other non sql sources.
-- PivotModel is the place where I put the pivot configuration, here I can specify what fields are on each area (ROW, COLUMN, DATA) and the ordering of these fields on each area.
-Also, here I can specify if I want a grand total on rows and/or columns.
+- PivotModel is the place where I put the pivot configuration, here I can specify what fields are on each area (ROW, COLUMN, DATA) and what is their ordering.
+Also, here I can mention if I want a grand total on rows and/or columns.
 - PivotTable is the component that displays the pivot and it takes a PivotModel object as parameter.
 - PivotField is the object that can be put on a pivot's area.
 This object has a name and an index.
-As constrain, on each pivot's area must be minimum one field.
+As a constraint, on each pivot's area must be minimum one field.
 Also on aria DATA you can put only fields with Number type.

-Use
+The pivot fields allow several types of aggregations including sum, average, min, max, count.

+How to use
 -------------------

 It's very simple to add a pivot table in your wicket application.